šŸ“š Goodbye BookWyrm, Hello Bookmory

 Mercifully, blessedly, it is so quick to just add books to my wishlist now.
 I don’t need to spend a lot of time copy+pasting a bunch of data or setting up a whole lot of database cruft for some books that I may never end up actually reading.
 I can just search for a book, hit the little heart button, bang, it is in my wishlist where I don’t have to worry about losing it in the jungle of my notes.

 The upside is that the database is local to my phone, so nobody can later edit the data (or add a bunch of duplicates instead of creating new editions of existing work).
 The downside is that it’s all on my phone, meaning I can’t add books from my computer, and need to have my phone on me when reading.
-Which, I mean… is almost always the case šŸ˜”
+Which, I mean… is almost always the case anyway, but my phone is such a distraction when it comes to reading šŸ˜”

 Timed reading sessions